Nick Black Kt MD FFPH FRCS FRCPE

 - F: 020 7927 2701

 After qualifying in medicine from Birmingham University in 1974, I worked in NHS hospitals before joining Save the Children Fund (UK) and running a child health programme in Nepal.
 I then trained in public health in Oxford, undertaking a doctorate on the reasons for the epidemic of surgery for glue ear in the UK.
 The next three years were spent half time as a lecturer at the Open University writing a new distance-learning course 'Health & Disease' with a biologist, sociologist and economist, and half time as a Consultant in Public Health for Oxfordshire Health Authority.
 In 1985 I moved to a Senior Lectureship at the LSHTM, set up what is now the Department of Health Services Research & Policy in 1988 (which I headed for five years) and was promoted to a Chair in Health Services Research in 1995.
 I was Dean of Faculty from 1998 to 2003.
 In 1996, together with Nicholas Mays, I established the Journal of Health Services Research & Policy which we continue to edit jointly.
 I was elected and served as the first Chair of the UK Health Services Research Network from 2005-8.
-Since 2008 I have chaired the National Advisory Group for Clinical Audit & Enquiries which advises the DH and NHS England and serve on several other national advisory bodies on quality assessment and improvement, playing a leading role in the adoption of patient reported outcome measures.
+I chaired the National Advisory Group for Clinical Audit & Enquiries from 2008-16, providing advice to the DH and NHS England, and have served on several other national advisory bodies on quality assessment and improvement, playing a leading role in the adoption of patient reported outcome measures.
 In 2017 I was awarded a knighthood for services to healthcare research.

 My principal Masters' teaching contribution is as organiser of the Health Services module and deputy organiser of the distance learning version.
 I also contribute sessions on 'how to write a paper' and ' giving oral presentations' as part of the transferable skills programme for research degree students.
 During 2003-6 I led the development of the new distance learning version of the MSc Public Health, acting as co-editor of the series of 20 books and co-author of two of them.